2019 Louisiana–Monroe Warhawks baseball team

-The 2019 Louisiana–Monroe Warhawks baseball team represents the University of Louisiana at Monroe in the 2019 NCAA Division I baseball season.
-The Warhawks play their home games at Warhawk Field.
-They are under the direction of second year head coach Michael Federico.
+The 2019 Louisiana–Monroe Warhawks baseball team represented the University of Louisiana at Monroe in the 2019 NCAA Division I baseball season.
+The Warhawks played their home games at Warhawk Field.
+They were under the direction of second year head coach Michael Federico.

 Preseason

 Sun Belt coaches poll

 On January 30, 2019, the Sun Belt released their preseason coaches poll with the Warhawks predicted to finish in sixth place in the West Division.